NoFrosty/gitstatusoverlay/README.md

    - The system will automatically prioritize Assets-based configs over the package default.

 6. **Refresh Git status:**
-   - Click "Refresh Git Status" in the window to update overlays.
+   - Click "Refresh Git Status" in the window to update overlays by forcing the refresh.

 ## Requirements